Find stats on top websites

 Total Assets Under Management (AUM)

-Market Size in United States
+Supplemental Health Insurance Market Size in United States

-- Increased employer focus on benefits.
+- Increased employer focus on employee well-being.

-- Growing demand for comprehensive coverage.
+- Growing demand for specialized benefits like mental health.

 Total Addressable Market